Manishkumarsingh41/vedappbuilder/replit.md

-# LLM Team App Builder
+# VedAppBuilder

 ## Overview

-LLM Team App Builder is a multi-agent AI orchestration system that uses specialized LLM agents to collaboratively build web and mobile applications from concept to MVP deployment.
+VedAppBuilder is a multi-agent AI orchestration system that uses specialized LLM agents to collaboratively build web and mobile applications from concept to MVP deployment.
 The system coordinates multiple free AI models (Gemini, Perplexity, OpenAI, HuggingFace) where each acts as a specialized team member with specific roles (Product Manager, Designer, Frontend/Backend Developers, DevOps, QA, Coordinator).

 The application features a futuristic glassmorphism-themed dashboard that visualizes the agent workflow in real-time, showing each agent's status, outputs, and progress through the development pipeline.